-WhatsApp, Skype set to come under new EU security rules: draft
+WhatsApp, Skype face tighter constraints under new EU privacy rules - draft

 Web services will have to guarantee the confidentiality of communications and obtain users' consent to process their location data, mirroring similar provisions included in a separate data protection law due to come into force in 2018.

+Online advertisers will also face strict rules on how they can target ads at web users based on their browsing history.

-Telecoms firms have long complained that companies such as Alphabet Inc's Google, Microsoft and Facebook are more lightly regulated, despite offering similar services.
+Telecoms companies have long complained that groups such as Alphabet Inc's Google, Microsoft and Facebook are more lightly regulated, even though they offer similar services.

 The phone companies have called for European Union rules specific to telecoms firms – known as the e-privacy directive - either to be repealed or extended to everyone.
-"This creates a void of protection of confidentiality for the users of these services," the draft said, referring to OTTs.

-"Moreover, it generates an uneven playing field between these providers and electronic communications service providers, as services which are perceived by users as functionally equivalent are not subject to the same rules."
+"If Europe wants a Silicon Valley, it needs radical regulatory simplification.
+We won’t get new digital services unless we overhaul e-Privacy," Lise Fuhr, director general of ETNO, the European telecoms operators association, said.

+The draft proposals would prohibit the automatic processing of people's data without their consent.
+Advertisers say such automatic processing is low risk as it involves data that can not identify the user.

+Fines for breaking the new law will be steep at up to 4 percent of a company's global turnover.

-A European Commission spokeswoman declined to comment on the draft but said the aim of the review was to adapt the rules to the data protection regulation which will come into force in 2018 and simplify the provisions for cookies.
+A Commission spokeswoman declined to comment on the draft but said the aim of the review was to adapt the rules to the data protection regulation which will come into force in 2018 and simplify the provisions for cookies.

 Telecom companies, barred by current rules from using customer data to provide additional services and make more money, will be able to use customer data with their consent, according to the proposal.